Soojin-Lee0819/Computational-Artwork/Feb9/README.md

 As shown in the image above, I first made a sketch of Salmon using simple shapes like triangle, rectangle and ellipse.

-When translating this to a script, i Coded everything based on the unit scale of Salmon body.
+When translating this to a script, I coded everything based on the unit scale of Salmon body.

 For example,

 triangle(x+SALMONBODYSIZE/2, y+SALMONBODYSIZE/2, x+SALMONBODYSIZE/2, y-SALMONBODYSIZE/2, x+SALMONBODYSIZE+SALMONBODYSIZE/2, y);

-This way, when I want to change the scale of Salmon, I can simply change the SALMONBODYSIZE integer.
+This way, when I want to change the scale of Salmon, I can simply change integer SALMONBODYSIZE.

 **Creating Salmon Animation**
 Similar to Fish, I made Salmon to move around by assigning x,y position for Salmon and updating it by adding speed to the x,y poition, which makes Salmon moves around.
 The difference is that for Salmon, it can move around anywhere within the frame so it only change directions when it reaches the border of the background.